-By the same argument, no-one would watch TV, use the phone or drive a car.
-Because all those “inventions” are way older than 60 years old.
+By the same argument, no one would watch TV, use the phone or drive a car.
+Because those are all over 60 years old too.

-A more common sense view of marketing acknowledges the world has changed since McCarthy invented the 4Ps back in 1960.
-But it recognises that this world change only changes the context in which the 4Ps has to work.
+It’s fair to say the world has changed since McCarthy came up with the 4Ps back in 1960.
+But that only changes the context in which the 4Ps have to work.
 The original purpose of the 4Ps – to organise and prioritise key actions to grow your brand – still applies.
-You just need to consider the implications of these context changes when you use the 4Ps.

-For us, one of the biggest changes has been how businesses deliver services.
-Digital and technology have transformed expectations and delivery of all types of services from travel to insurance, from food delivery to how we connect with each other.
+One of the biggest changes has been how businesses deliver services.
+Digital and technology have changed how we get services in all sorts of areas.
+From travel to insurance, from food delivery to how we connect with each other.